 - In a small bowl, pour the scalding water over the hibiscus flowers.
 Let steep for 10 minutes.
 Remove the flowers from the hibiscus tea and let the tea cool completely (speed it up by placing it in the fridge.)

 - In a medium-sized pot over medium heat, cook the strawberries until they are simmering.
 Remove from heat.
 Add to a high-powered blender with the coconut cream and sugar, blending on high until completely smooth.
 Pour back into the pot and bring to a simmer over medium heat.

-- Remove the flowers from the hibiscus tea.
-Add the cornstarch to the cooled tea, and whisk until blended.
+- Add the cornstarch to the cooled tea, and whisk until blended.
 Add the cornstarch slurry to the hot strawberries, whisking constantly to avoid lumps forming.
 Heat and whisk gently for a minute or 2 or until the pudding has thickened.
 Remove from heat, and pour into the cooled tart.
 Place in the refrigerator to cool completely, about 2 hours.
 Cover once chilled.
-Decorate with strawberries or as desired.
+Decorate with fresh strawberries, or as desired.